List of Indo-European languages: Numbers of languages and language groups

 The Indo-European languages include some 449 (SIL estimate, 2018 edition) languages spoken by about 3.5 billion people or more (roughly half of the world population).
-Most of the major languages belonging to language branches and groups in Europe, and western and southern Asia, belong to the Indo-European language family.
+Most of the major languages belonging to language branches and groups in Europe and western and southern Asia belong to the Indo-European language family.
 This is thus the biggest language family in the world by number of mother tongue speakers (but not by number of languages: by this measure it is only the 3rd or 5th biggest).
 Eight of the top ten biggest languages, by number of native speakers, are Indo-European.
 One of these languages, English, is the de facto world lingua franca, with an estimate of over one billion second language speakers.

-Indo-European language family has 10 known branches or subfamilies, of which eight are living and two are extinct.
+The Indo-European language family has 10 known branches or subfamilies, of which eight are living and two are extinct.
 Most of the subfamilies or linguistic branches in this list contain many subgroups and individual languages.
 The relationships between these branches (how they are related to one another and branched from the ancestral proto-language) are a matter of further research and not yet fully known.
 There are some individual Indo-European languages that are unclassified within the language family; they are not yet classified in a branch and could constitute a separate branch.

 The 449 Indo-European languages identified in the SIL estimate, 2018 edition, are mostly living languages.
 If all the known extinct Indo-European languages are added, they number more than 800 or close to one thousand.
 This list includes all known Indo-European languages, living and extinct.